 Organic Aloe Barbadensis Leaf Juice, Organic Ricinus Communis (Castor) Seed Oil, Tussilago Farfara (Coltsfoot) Flower Extract, Achillea Millefolium (Yarrow) Extract, Cinchona Succirubra Bark Extract, Water, Tocopheryl Acetate (Vitamin E), Glycerin, Honey Extract, Prunus Amygdalus (Sweet Almond) Oil, Sucrose Laurate, Sodium Stearoyl Lactylate, Nasturtium Officinale (Watercress) Extract, Tropaeolium Majus (Indian Cress) Extract, Xanthan Gum, Coleus Forskohlii Root Oil, Carya Ovata (Hickory) Bark Extract

 I picked up a 1 ounce bottle of USDA certified organic 100% pure Castor Oil on Amazon, and the price including a little kit with 4 plastic funnels and applicators was about $20 total.
-I’m going to apply both at the same time, with the same frequency and try to use the same amount each time.
+I applied both at the same time, with the same frequency and tried to use the same amount each time.
 My results and experiences will obviously be personal and specific to my many different qualities (age, hair growth cycle, hormones, etc.), and I’m not interested in telling you that one product is definitively or conclusively better than the other.
 I really just think this will be a fun test, and I’m also hoping to see some results with the length and quality of my lashes from either/both serums.

 Here are my bare eyelashes and eyebrows having not used any growth or enhancing serum since 2016: